 Afterward, from his own mouth, Vio grants a dismissal.

 “I believe that both my mother and Jill wish to appoint a new guardian knight to me.
 However, I do not require one.
 Oh, do not worry about the salary you have borrowed.
 Since you have come especially to a remote region, do not fret as it will be granted as your traveling expenses thus far.
 Besides, certainly it will be difficult to return at once.
 It is fine to rest in this residence for two to three days.”

-“I am thankful for your tolerance and solicitude, Violant-sama.
-Despite this, I would definitely like to become your guardian knight.
+“I am thankful for your tolerance and solicitude, Mr. Violant.
+Despite this, I definitely want to become your guardian knight.
 Can you please allow me this honor?”

 Vio tilts his head slightly.